rainDelay9/cellular-automaton/README.md

 ## Configuring an Automaton

-to create your cellular automaton you need to supply it with the following configuration files:
+to create your cellular automaton you need to supply it with three configuration files:
 1. Dimensions of the board:

    Since this is a toroidal implementation, something like